 Meet the Officers

-Sergeant J. Jett
+Chief J. Jett

 He began his career as a patrol officer with the Hyattsville City Police Department in 1997.
 In 1998 he transferred to the Anne Arundel County Sheriff’s Office where he faithfully served for 21 years.
 He spent his first 17 years assigned to the K-9 Unit in the Operations Bureau handling Explosive/Patrol dogs.